atmire/Elsevier/README.md

 ### <a name="prerequisites-api"></a> Elsevier API key

-The integration will send requests to Elsevier's APIs to retrieve metadata and links.
+The integration will send requests to Elsevier's APIs to retrieve metadata and links from Scopus and ScienceDirect.
 These APIs are protected with user accounts and keys to avoid abuse by robots and malicious users.
 To register for an API key, follow this two step approach:

 1. Get hold of an API key.
 Go to [https://dev.elsevier.com/apikey/create](https://dev.elsevier.com/apikey/create) to create a new key.
 If your institution already has a Scopus API key, you can submit your Scopus API key to have the settings for the ScienceDirect API services added.